"The City of Friendship"

 Much later, in the 18th century, a more advanced and civilized community was established at Sitio Ubos, the lower coastal portion at the back of the present Cathedral compound.
 Trading, especially with Chinese merchants, was confined in this area which developed into a bigger settlement that spread outwards from the Cathedral compound.
 Most of the settler’s houses were made of bamboo, molave and nipa, except for the privileged few whose houses were made of limestone and bricks.

 The main tourist attractions of the city are the Kaingit Beach, Blood Compact Marker, Plaza Rizal, Provincial Capitol Building, Pres.
-Carlos P. Garcia Memorial Park, Ubujan Marker, Bohol Museum, Banat-I Hill, Elly Hill, Jaycee Promenade, and the Children’s Playground and Mini Park.
+Carlos P. Garcia Memorial Park, Ubujan Marker, Bohol Museum, Banat-I Hill, Elly Hill, Jaycee Promenade (commonly known as K of C Promenade), and the Mini Park.

-Along the coast of Tagbilaran is the Kaingit Beach, a favorite haunt of bathers during weekends with fine sand and crystal blue waters.
+Along the coast of Tagbilaran is the Kaingit Beach, a favorite haunt of bathers during weekends with clear blue waters.
 The beach is situated in a cove located at the end of a side street from Graham Avenue, well protected even from stormy winds which make it ideal for kids.
 The area is being developed and maintained by the city government.
 Seafood, snacks and drinks are available for sale to bathers.